ndrymes/Card-Game/Readme.md

 I had a lot of fun building this but there are some improvements I can still make:

 - More tests, especially  unit tests for components
-- Add a dependency injection
+- Add dependency injection for easier extensibility and testing
 - Include a makefile to ease the execution of some common tasks

 # Testing